 1. Start by choosing the right type of wood.
 Hardwoods like oak and maple are ideal for burning, as they create less smoke and last longer than softer woods.
 Avoid using treated or painted wood, as this can release harmful chemicals into the air when burned.

 2. Once you have your hardwood, split it into small pieces using an axe or saw.
 This will help the wood catch fire more easily and provide a steadier burn.

 3. Create a hot bed of coals in your fireplace or outdoor fire pit using newspaper and kindling wood.

 Then, add your larger pieces of split hardwood on top of the coals.
 Allow the wood to catch fire before adding more logs; if necessary, use a poker to rearrange the logs so that they’re burning evenly.

 4. Enjoy the warmth and ambience of your fresh-cut wood fire!

 Can You Burn Wet Wood in a Fire Pit

 The first thing you need to do is build a hot fire.
 This will help dry out the wet wood and make it easier to light.
-Once your fire is going, add some small pieces of dry kindling to help get the wet wood burning.
+Once your fire goes, add some small pieces of dry kindling to help get the wet wood burning.

 Once the wet wood is burning, you can add larger pieces of wood to keep the fire going.
-Keep in mind that it will take longer for the wet wood to catch fire and produce flames than dry wood.
+Remember that it will take longer for the wet wood to catch fire and produce flames than dry wood.
 So be patient and don’t give up if it seems like it’s taking forever for the wet wood to start burning.